 The Penn Mesothelioma and Pleural Program is well-known for its clinical trials specific to mesothelioma.
 While not all patients are eligible for certain clinical trials, their medical care team will help determine eligibility and options for experimental treatments.

-In addition to social workers, financial consultants and other common cancer center support services, the University of Pennsylvania Hospital also has semi-private, private and deluxe accommodations, ideal for patients and families that are traveling for mesothelioma treatment.
+In addition to social workers, financial consultants and other common cancer center support services, the Hospital of the University of Pennsylvania also has semi-private, private and deluxe accommodations, ideal for patients and families that are traveling for mesothelioma treatment.
 They also offer home care services and hospice for patients in need.
 For patients who may not be able to travel as far, The Abramson Cancer Center is the cornerstone member of the Penn Cancer Network, a select group of hospitals throughout Pennsylvania, Delaware and New Jersey that work with Abramson to provide top patient care.
 As such, patients could potentially seek treatment at one of the affiliated centers.

 - Photodynamic therapy

 - Commission on Cancer (CoC) accredited member

 - #1 Hospital in Pennsylvania recognition from U.S. News & World Report’s Honor Roll of Best Hospitals

 Have a Question About This Cancer Center?Ask experienced mesothelioma advocate Jennifer Lucarelli

 Mesothelioma Clinical Trials at the Hospital of the University of Pennsylvania